 Acute stroke treatment is time-sensitive and requires early recognition, intervention and rehabilitation to improve outcomes.
 Approximately 2 million neurons die every minute the brain is deprived of oxygen.
 The goal of acute stroke treatment is to restore blood flow to vulnerable and dying areas of the brain.
-Every 10 minutes of faster administration of an intravenous clot busting medication translates to 2 more weeks of disability free life.2 The majority of strokes that result in moderate to severe disability or death are due to large vessel occlusions.
-For these patients, every 10 minutes of faster clot retreival by an interventionalist results in 40 days more of disability free life.3 These facts reinforce the age-old truth for stroke, time is brain and minutes matter.
+Every 10 minutes of faster administration of an intravenous clot busting medication translates to 2 more weeks of disability free life.
+The majority of strokes that result in moderate to severe disability or death are due to large vessel occlusions.
+For these patients, every 10 minutes of faster clot retreival by an interventionalist results in 40 days more of disability free life.
+These facts reinforce the age-old truth for stroke, time is brain and minutes matter.

-In Colorado, as in the United States, stroke is the 5th leading cause of death, as of January 2020, and the overwhelming cause of long-term disability.
-Colorado experiences a relatively lower stroke incidence compared to the average across the United States.
-Additionally, race and income disparaties contribute to higher stroke incidence and mortality rates.
+In Colorado, stroke is now the 6th leading cause of death, as of January 2022, dropping in 2021 down previously from 5th as COVID-19 has now become the 3rd leading cause of death.
+Stroke remains the overwhelming cause of long-term disability.
+Race and income disparaties contribute to higher stroke incidence and mortality rates.
 In Colorado, disparities in the Southeastern part of the state causes disproportionately more strokes.
-(Figure 2 A).
-This problem is aggravated by the concentration of acute stroke centers along the front range, which translates to longer treatment times in those counties where the stroke incidence is highest (Figure 2 B).
+(Figure 2).
+This problem is aggravated by the concentration of acute stroke centers along the front range, which translates to longer treatment times in those counties where the stroke incidence is highest (Figure 3).
 The coordination of and access to acute stroke care in these rural counties is critically important.

 Figure 2.
-A: Rate of Colorado residents diagnosed with ischemic stroke per 100,000 by RETACs.
-B: Location of Primary and Comprehensive stroke centers in Colorado
+Rate of Colorado residents diagnosed with ischemic stroke per 100,000 by RETACs.

+Figure 3.
+Location of stroke Centers in Colorado